echoedinvoker/nodejs-jonas/9-error-handling/121-validate-error/memo.md

 ![Alt catch validation error with "name: ValidationError"](pic/04.jpg)

+- Similar to the first Mongoose generated CatchError, both use the property "name" to catch the Mongoose generated error

 ## **Create Error by Ourself with AppError**

 ![Alt written contents of handleValidationErrorDB](pic/05.jpg)

+- Object.values will get an array, so remember to use "join" to form the array into a complete string, in order to put it into the message of the response

 ![Alt final test](pic/06.jpg)